 What we're working on

-Graphic Design faculty hold MFA degrees and are practicing designers in the field, specifically in motion graphics and typeface design.
+Graphic Design faculty hold MFA degrees and are practicing designers in the field, specifically in motion graphics and font design.
 You can view their profiles here.

 Aside from the courses and departmental activities, the faculty invite internationally renowned graphic designers to give class lectures and serve as guest critics.